d-bl/MAE-gf/docs/marian.md

 <p style="clear: both"></p>

 ![snowflake-unit][p-0342]
-The snowflake-unit example is meant to be made with pins at the sides of the snowflake-unit, as shown in the picture.
+The snowflake-unit example is meant to be made with pins at the sides of the snowflake-unit.
 The ground came into being as a half stitch spider, but forgetting the twists at the corners.
 The unit resembles ground 3054 from _U.
 Ulrich: Gründe mit System_, which has no side pins, and does not cross at the corners.
 <p style="clear: both"></p>

 [p-fusion]: ../images/marian/G-fusion.svg?align=right "fusion"